 i.
 Racist jokes yes, Hitler flying in the clouds no.

-b.
-Here the moral depravity seems closely tied to the aesthetic value (the humor) and this makes a stronger case for interaction
+c.
+Here the moral depravity seems closely tied to the aesthetic/artistic value (the humor) and this makes a stronger case for interaction

 b.
-We are more willing to allow a work’s fictional world to deviate from the real world in non-moral respects than in moral one
+We are more willing to allow a work’s fictional world to deviate from the real world in non-moral (e.g., factual) respects than in moral one

 c.
 Narrators and artists can stipulate what goes on factually in a fictional world, but not what is morally the case in a fictional world

 i.
 Author can make factually untrue things true in fiction

 (1) People in the fiction can fly on broom sticks